fladdict/devart-template/project_posts/2014-03-28-Ready-for-Submission.md

  - More sound effect management.
  - GUI for Laser Unit position configulation for instillation.
  - Auto restart and setup script for instillation.
- - VNC or other remote desktop setup.
+ - VNC or other remote desktop setup for instillation risk management.
+ - Setup document for instillation stuff for risk management.